 I did end up spending another $10 on fabric because I needed that solid coral.
 BUT.
 The remaining pieces of this fabric has LEGS people, because more projects are being completed with it!
 Can’t wait to share the next thing I’m doing.

 If you are going to recover a couch, this was an EASY one to do.
 It’s all square with no tufts or piping.
 You could easily do the entire thing, I just didn’t want to spend that much on fabric.
 This couch is $699 at Ikea.
-I got it for $11 and spent $50 recovering it.
-I got it for free figuring if it lasted a year it was worth the effort.
-It lasted the year plus, and now I spent the $50 on fabric hoping to buy another year.
+I got it for free ($11 in labor) and spent $50 recovering it.
+I got it figuring if it lasted a year it was worth the effort.
+It lasted the year and more, and now I spent the $50 on fabric hoping to buy another year.
 I think we’ll get a bit further than that.

 I’d love to see what you guys are working on my friends!